react-native-tvos/react-native-tvos/README.md

 npx expo run:android --device tv_api_31
 ```

 See [this document](https://docs.expo.dev/bare/using-expo-cli/) for more details on Expo CLI functionality.
-(Note that many of these features require that Expo SDK modules be built into your app, which is not yet supported on Apple TV.)
+(Note that many of these features require that Expo SDK modules be built into your app.
+Expo SDK support requires a different project configuration as described below.)

+## _(New)_ Using the Expo SDK with TV apps

+Starting with the Expo SDK 50 preview, and react-native-tvos 0.73.x, it will be possible to create Expo apps, and build them for TV via a new config plugin.

+This functionality will be new in Expo SDK 50, and will be considered an experimental feature for now.

+The fastest way to generate a new project is described in the [TV Example](https://github.com/expo/examples/tree/master/with-tv) in the Expo examples repo.

+Besides most of the core Expo modules, these also work on TV:

+- expo-av
+- expo-image
+- expo-localization
+- expo-updates

+TV does NOT support dev client (dev menu, dev launcher) at this time.
+TV does NOT support Expo Router at this time.

 ## Code changes